diku-dk/mlkit-pldi23-parreg/README.md

 the process.
 This is particularly useful if your machine has fewer than 20 cores anyway.

+The Docker image also contains a tarball `/home/bench/v4.7.3.tar.gz` that contains the MLKit 4.7.3 source code for reference.

 ### System Requirements

 The experimental infrastructure assumes that `mpl`, `mlkit`,